RUB-NDS/PRET/README.md

 ### Generic Commands

-After connecting to a printer (e.g. via network or USB cable), you will see the PRET shell and can execute various commands:
+After connecting to a printer device, you will see the PRET shell and can execute various commands:

 ```
 $ ./pret.py laserjet.lan pjl